-This event is for anyone interested in connecting with cutting-edge research and practice on collective intelligence design.
-We welcome researchers interested in exploring how bringing together different disciplines can help us advance the field of collective intelligence design.
-For civil servants and other public sector policy leads as well as entrepreneurs and innovators in charities, the event will be an opportunity to learn about new methods and tools for solving complex social issues.
-The event will also be of interest to funders of social innovation interested in understanding how best to invest in and support the use of collective intelligence.
+This event was for anyone interested in connecting with cutting-edge research and practice on collective intelligence design.
+We welcomed researchers interested in exploring how bringing together different disciplines can help us advance the field of collective intelligence design.
+For civil servants and other public sector policy leads as well as entrepreneurs and innovators in charities, the event was an opportunity to learn about new methods and tools for solving complex social issues.
+The event was also of interest to funders of social innovation interested in understanding how best to invest in and support the use of collective intelligence.

-We’ll also be hearing from the people behind a range of Nesta-funded collective intelligence experiments.
-They will be sharing early lessons from their work on applying new tools and methods such as machine learning to areas ranging from citizen science to monitoring human rights violations.
+We also heard from the people behind a range of Nesta-funded collective intelligence experiments.
+They shared early lessons from their work on applying new tools and methods such as machine learning to areas ranging from citizen science to monitoring human rights violations.

-Alongside taking part in the debate there will be plenty of opportunities to get your hands dirty, whether it’s through interactive theatre, by playing a visionary card game, or experimenting to see what slime mould can teach us about collective behaviour.
+There were plenty of opportunities to get your hands dirty, whether it was through interactive theatre, by playing a visionary card game, or experimenting to see what slime mould can teach us about collective behaviour.